AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

     * `/content/dam/we-retail-run`
     * `/content/screens/we-retail-run`

    This package contains the starting content and configuration structure needed for the project. **`/conf/we-retail-run`** contains all configurations for the `We.Retail` Run project. **`/content/dam/we-retail-run`** includes starting digital assets for the project. **`/content/screens/we-retail-run`** contains the Screens content structure.
-The content beneath all of these paths is updated primarily in AEM.
+The content of all of these paths is updated primarily in AEM.
 To promote consistency between environments (local, Dev, Stage, Prod) often a base content structure is saved in source control.

 1. **Navigate to the AEM Screens > `We.Retail` Run project:**

-   From the AEM Start Menu, click the Screens the icon.
+   From the AEM Start Menu, click the Screens icon.
 Verify the `We.Retail` Run Project is seen.

    ![we-retaiul-run-starter](assets/we-retaiul-run-starter.png)